prowler-cloud/prowler-studio/README.md

 - `create-check`: Create a new check.
 - `build-check-rag`: Build a RAG dataset updated with master (the RAG dataset is already in the repository, this command is to update it with new possible checks).
+- `update-compliance`: Update a specified compliance using the given compliance path using the Prowler Compliance Framework format.

 ## Prowler Studio Chatbot